IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST https://demo.dataverse.org/api/datasets/24/privateUrl

-If Anonymized Access has been enabled on a Dataverse instance (see the :ref:`:.AnonymizedFieldTypeNames` setting), an optional 'anonymizedAccess' query parameter is allowed.
+If Anonymized Access has been enabled on a Dataverse instance (see the :ref:`:AnonymizedFieldTypeNames` setting), an optional 'anonymizedAccess' query parameter is allowed.
 Setting anonymizedAccess=true in your call will create a PrivateURL that only allows an anonymized view of the Dataset (see :ref:`privateurl`).

 .. code-block:: bash